Trump's crackdown on immigrants is keeping Hispanic shoppers at home

 Even if they're not afraid that they will be deported, they may know someone who could be.
 About half of the U.S. Hispanic population has documentation but is related to someone who is undocumented.

+"They may be holding back on spending to put something aside in case someone they know, a friend or family member, is in need," Gonzalez told NBC News, further citing a decline in Hispanic spending on financial services.

-Kaplan noted that if Hispanics are too afraid to shop, that willhurt overall consumer spending — which accounts for 70 percent of the economy.
+Kaplan said that if Hispanics are too afraid to shop, it would overall consumer spending — which accounts for 70 percent of the economy.

-It could also put a damper on America's GDP — which Trump and Treasury Secretary Steven Mnuchin have frequently vowed they will nearly double to 3 percent through a variety of protectionist economic proposals.
+It could also put a damper on America's gross domestic product — which Trump and Treasury Secretary Steven Mnuchin have frequently vowed they will nearly double to 3 percent through a variety of protectionist economic proposals.